S.A.F.E. represents an infection control goal that Autumna believes providers of elderly care are achieving and should be able to promote.

 We feel that, if confidence in the safety of elderly care services, and care homes in particular, is to be restored, then there has to be some sort of systematic way that a provider of elderly care can counteract a negative publicity story with hard evidence.

 As S.A.F.E. develops, Autumna will publish reports on staff training – what qualifications social care workers have received in infection control.

 It will detail any new technologies employed by a service that, for example, disinfects or eradicates bacteria.
 Technologies that allow service users, carers and visitors, to be easily tested for infection symptoms, with results transmitted immediately to relevant monitors.

-The CQC Emergency Support Framework report is not enough, but it is a start.
 Going forward we hope that people looking for elderly care on Autumna, will be able to easily find the answer to the question: